 Hunger 101 is our gateway programming for people to learn more about hunger in our communities.
 This one-hour, experiential activity walks participants through what hunger is, who is hungry in the Southern Tier, what causes hunger, and what we can do about hunger.

 Hunger 101 and Visiting the Food Bank

 The Food Bank is proud to offer half-day service-learning opportunities at our warehouse and office in Elmira.
 These experiential sessions include a tour of our warehouse and facility, a Hunger 101 workshop, and a shift volunteering in our production room.
-We find that these service-learning sessions are very impactful and educational for youth.
+We find that these service-learning sessions are very impactful and educational for all ages, including youth.
 Families are also encouraged to participate.

 Hunger 101 for Middle and High School Students

 How can I schedule a Hunger 101 workshop?

 If you are interested in having your student group participate in a Hunger 101, please fill out the contact form above.